The plans outline the priorities for the use of water for the environment in the coming year, depending on climatic factors and water availability.

 Licence holders can also sell 'space' (or capacity) on their water licence to manage carryover water on behalf of another licence holder.
 The seller provides a service to the buyer by holding their water at the end of the water year and transferring it back to them at the start of the next water year.

-The Department of Planning and Environment has previously purchased small carryover volumes in the NSW Murray and sold carryover space in the Murrumbidgee.
+The department has previously purchased small carryover volumes in the NSW Murray and sold carryover space in the Murrumbidgee.

 Total volumes purchased and sold (all valleys to 30 June 2023)